spoon1997/Chronotension-Field-Theory/README.md

 # 🌌 Chronotension Field Theory (CFT)

-**A New Model of the Universe Where Time Flows, and Gravity Is Resistance**
+**A New Model of the Universe “Time is not a ticking clock — it’s a living current, and gravity is its undertow.”**

 **Author**: Luke W. Cann
 **Status**: Theoretical Framework with Observational Fit and Quantum Extension